Early Christianity in Edessa and the Church of the East

 The missionary Addai evangelized Mesopotamia (modern Iraq) about the middle of the 2nd century.
 An ancient legend recorded by Eusebius (AD 260–340) and also found in the Doctrine of Addai (c.
 AD 400) (from information in the royal archives of Edessa) describes how King Abgar V of Edessa communicated to Jesus, requesting he come and heal him, to which appeal he received a reply.
 It is said that after the resurrection, Thomas sent Addai (or Thaddaeus), to the king, with the result that the city was won to the Christian faith.
 In this mission he was accompanied by a disciple, Mari, and the two are regarded as co-founders of the church, according to the Liturgy of Addai and Mari (c.
 AD 200), which is still the normal liturgy of the Assyrian church.
 The Doctrine of Addai further states that Thomas was regarded as an apostle of the church in Edessa.
 Addai, who became the first bishop of Edessa, was succeeded by Aggai, then by Palut, who was ordained about 200 by Serapion of Antioch.
 (Early Christianity.
 Wikipedia, accessed 04/1/25)

-Thaddeus is also often referred to as Addai--but I suspect that they needed to be two different people because of it would seem doubtful that Thaddeus could have lived until Aggai, who supposedly took charge in 190 A.D.
+Thaddeus is also often referred to as Addai--but it may be that they were two different people because of it would seem doubtful that Thaddeus could have lived until Aggai, who according to one report supposedly took charge in 190 A.D.
+On the other hand there are various lists, so perhaps Thaddeus/Addai was one and the same.

 It is likely, ... that Christianity had its origin in Edessa within a Jewish milieu, ... and that the earliest converts were, in the main, Jews.
 It would appear not improbable that these early Jewish Christians stampted the Edessan Christian community with their own type ...
 If then we place the origins of Christianity in Edessa within a Jewish Christian milieu we can explain certain features in the Gospel of Thomas which is to be dated c.
-140 and which probably emanated from Edessa.
-(Barnard.
+140 and which probably emanated from Edessa. ...
+Quispel holds that there were no Gnostics in Edessa in the second century and that Christianity there was wholly Jewish Christians.
+(Barnard LW.
 The Origins and Emergence of the Church in Edessa during the First Two Centuries A.D.
-Vigiliae Christianae, Vol. 22, No. 3 (Sep., 1968), pp. 161-175)
+Vigiliae Christianae, Vol. 22, No. 3, Sep., 1968, pp. 161-175)

 As far as the so-called Gospel of Thomas goes, it contains a mixture of truth and error and was not written by the Apostle Thomas.
 But it may be of interest to note that it states that Jesus said: